ucb-bar/chipyard/docs/Advanced-Concepts/Chip-Communication.rst

 which handles the request.
 In simulation, FESVR resets the DUT, writes into memory the test program, and indicates to the DUT to start the program through an interrupt (see :ref:`customization/Boot-Process:Chipyard Boot Process`).
-Using TSI is currently the fastest mechanism to communicate with the DUT in simulation and is also used by FireSim.
+Using TSI is currently the fastest mechanism to communicate with the DUT in simulation (compared to DMI/JTAG) and is also used by FireSim.

 Using the Debug Module Interface (DMI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~